 Additionally, hundreds of low-income youth in the Sacramento region have received high-quality performing arts instruction as the result of grants we awarded from our Dennis Mangers Fund for Young Performing Artists.
 These grants nurture the talents of young performing artists from underserved communities in our community by providing them access to high-quality performing arts training and education.

 Grants will support innovative collaborations at seven nonprofits

 Eleven awards further our investments in this region’s creative community

 Fellowship honors local force in arts community

 Only through strategic, collaborative efforts can we enhance the role the arts play throughout the region.
-Join us with a donation to the Building Equitable Communities Fund.
+Join us with a donation to the Transforming the Creative Economy Fund.